HemaxiN/3D_U-Vec/README.md

 *  `save_dir_img`: directory where the processed images will be saved (after performing data augmentation as described in the paper).
 *  `save_dir_vec`: directory where the corresponding vectors are saved.
 *  `_xysize`: size of the microscopy image patch along x and y directions.
-*  `_zsize`: size of the microscopy image patch along the z direction.
+*  `_zsize`: size of the microscopy image patch along the z direction (pre-process the image: perform zero-padding if the number of slices is smaller than 64)
 *  `maxpatches`: number of augmented patches.

 Run the file `create_dataset_main.py` to create the training/validation dataset.
 The dataset obtained with this code should have the following tree structure: